OceanIsEndless/ScratchBoxArchive/README.md

 * If your project is private and you have not shared its link publicly, it is not here.
   * Private projects are inaccessible without their link.
-* If your project is public or you have shared it with others, then it _might_ be here.
+* If your project is public or you have shared its link with others, then it _might_ be here.
 BUT:
   * Remember, this is just a backup of ScratchBox.
     * By uploading and sharing your project online, you've already allowed it to be saved by third parties, such as this archive.
   * Removing your project from the Internet Archive is a rather cumbersome process.